KartavyaSharma/personal-website-v0/src/content/posts/setting-up-your-competitive-programming-environment-using-cygwin-and-cpp-templates.md

 Further details about the commands used in the above script are mentioned below.

-Although, with this template problem -approach, we can't really save the `bash**__master.cpp` file.
-To get around this, I coded a script that copies all the contents of the `bash**__master.cpp` file into another file that I can name from the terminal.
-It would create a new `bash**.cpp` file after I finished solving a problem.
+Although, with this template problem approach, we can't really save the `bash**__master.cpp` file.
+To get around this, I coded a script that copies all the contents of the `bash**__master.cpp` file into another file that we can name from the terminal.
+It would create a new `bash**.cpp` file after we have finished solving a problem.
 This is what the script looked like.

 ```bash
 #!/bin/bash